-Your application (including all attachments) has to arrive as one single document in pdf format.
+Your application (including all attachments) must arrive as one single document in pdf format.

 Please write the reference number 2-1064/2023 in the subject field.

 Only complete applications will be registered and thereafter assessed.
 No additions to your application will be accepted after midnight (Stockholm time) on the application closing date 21 September 2021.
 The KI-NIH PhD Office cannot provide feedback on incomplete applications after the application deadline.